turingschool/career-development-curriculum-site/module_three/mod3_week1.md

 ## Check for Understanding

 1. Now that you've completed the lesson, please submit this [exit ticket](https://forms.gle/eZF3XUagA4SS7p7m6). **Completion of this exit ticket is required for your professional development this module.**
 2. Use the following [Resume Checklist](https://docs.google.com/document/d/1ll53JV8Jt5eveSjdvklUUNQfuYCzHV15TcoOzzk1iDY/edit) to help guide a complete       version of your technical resume.
-3. When you have a completed resume, use [JobScan](https://www.jobscan.co/) to see how optimized your resume is for roles you might be interested in        purusing.
+3. When you have a completed resume (at some point during mod 3), use [JobScan](https://www.jobscan.co/) to see how optimized your resume is for roles you might be interested in pursuing.
 Upload your resume and a job description, and jobscan will highlight the key experience, and skills recruiters like to see.

 ## Due Dates & Reminders
 * Complete the [exit ticket](https://forms.gle/eZF3XUagA4SS7p7m6) for this lesson by **EOD Friday of Week 1.**